Employer Recruiting Policies and Offer Guidelines

 We know that you are anxious to host students in as gracious a manner as possible during the recruiting process, but please do not serve alcoholic beverages.
 Serving alcohol to underage individuals is against the law in the Commonwealth of Pennsylvania, and in other states.
 While it is not illegal to serve alcohol to those 21 or over, it puts all students in an uncomfortable position, as they may feel pressured to drink whether they want to or not.
 By serving alcohol, you are giving the impression that drinking is a requisite part of the work environment at your organization.
 Students who, for personal or religious reasons, do not drink may be dissuaded from accepting employment with your firm.
 Furthermore, please do not hold recruiting events in bars or clubs.
 These requests are in keeping with University policies, and the policies of the National Association of Colleges and Employers.

 Non-Discrimination Policy Statement

 The University of Pennsylvania values diversity and seeks talented students, faculty and staff from diverse backgrounds.
-The University of Pennsylvania does not discriminate on the basis of race, sex, sexual orientation, gender identity, religion, color, national or ethnic origin, age, disability, or status as a Vietnam Era Veteran or disabled veteran in the administration of educational policies, programs or activities; admissions policies; scholarship and loan awards; athletic, or other University administered programs or employment.
-Questions or complaints regarding this policy should be directed to: Executive Director, Office of Affirmative Action and Equal Opportunity Programs, Sansom Place East, 3600 Chestnut Street, Suite 228, Philadelphia, PA 19104-6106 or by phone at (215) 898-6993 (Voice) or (215) 898-7803 (TDD).
+The University of Pennsylvania prohibits unlawful discrimination based on race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status, or any other legally protected class.
+Questions or complaints regarding this policy should be directed to: Executive Director, Office of Affirmative Action and Equal Opportunity Programs.
+Franklin Building, Suite 421, 3451 Walnut Street.
+Philadelphia, PA 19104-6205.
+(215) 898-6993 (Voice).
+(215) 746-7088 (Fax).